Welcome!

 Research: Assured Autonomous Systems

-My research focuses on designing Assured Autonomous Systems that operate safely and reliably with uncertainty, partial observability, and incomplete information.
-I am broadly interested in the theoretical analysis, designing efficient algorithms and practical techniques for:
+My research focuses on designing Assured Autonomous Systems that operate safely and reliably under uncertainty, partial observability, and incomplete information.
+I am broadly interested in theoretical analysis, designing efficient algorithms, practical techniques for:

 - Decision-making under uncertainty (MDPs, POMDPs, Games)